borassi/othello-sensei/README.md

 random, in a single game it might be more or less, depending on the behavior of the random number generator.

-If you set Maximum error / move when playing = 8, Sensei will also never make a mistake of >8 disks, to avoid that Sensei plays unreasonable moves with a low probability.
-We suggest to set Maximum error / move when playing around 1/5 of Approximate game error when playing (e.g., Game error = 50, move error = 10).
+If you set Maximum error / move when playing = 12, Sensei will also never make a mistake of >12 disks,  to avoid that Sensei plays very unreasonable moves (albeit with a low probability).
+We suggest to set it around 12, to avoid unreasonable moves but still give Sensei some wiggle room to achieve the approximate error.

-Sometimes, Sensei cannot fulfill both constraints, for example because Maximum error / move when playing = 1 and Approximate game error when playing = 50 (there are at most 30 moves, so the error will be at most 30).
-In this case, Sensei will try to maximize the total error under the
+Sometimes, Sensei cannot fulfill both constraints: for example, in an extreme case, if Maximum error / move when playing is 1 and Approximate game error when playing is 50 (there are at most 30 moves, so the error  can be at most 30).
+In this case, Sensei will try to maximize the total error under the constraints:
-constraints:
 - The probability to play a better move is always higher or equal to the probability to play a worse move.
 - Sensei will never make a mistake larger than Maximum error / move when playing.